sqlalchemy/sqlalchemy/README.unittests.rst

 The tox runner contains a series of target combinations that can run against various combinations of databases.
-The test suite can be run against SQLite with "backend" tests also running against a Postgresql database::
+The test suite can be run against SQLite with "backend" tests also running against a PostgreSQL database::

     tox -e py36-sqlite-postgresql